 Bruce Springsteen is a famous American singer and songwriter, born and raised in New Jersey.
 Bruce began his career in his teens, ever since he learned to play guitar.
 Today, this famous singer’s net worth is $500 million.

-While being ridiculously rich Bruce remained true to his roots – writing and singing about issues related to American working class.
+While being ridiculously rich, Bruce remained true to his roots – writing and singing about issues related to the American working class.
 His work got him over 20 Grammy awards and love all over the world.

 3. Jimmy Buffett, $600 Million

 This Mississippi born and raised singer and songwriter is also an author and businessmen.
-He left a permanent mark with his music career and it returns to him in the worth of $600 million dollars, as his net worth is estimated on that much.
+He left a permanent mark with his music career.

 Buffet got most of his fortune from Margaritaville restaurants, hotels, and casinos.
-And it doesn’t seem s that’s he is about to stop.
+And it doesn’t look that’s he is about to stop.
 As long as people are on the beaches drinking Buffet’s empire will expand.
-In addition, he also owns a string of bars names “It’s Five O’Clock Somewhere.”
+Besides, he also owns a string of bars names “It’s Five O’Clock Somewhere.”

 2. Bono, $700 Million

 Bono is probably one of the most loved rock stars ever.
 He started band U2 at the age of 16 and ever since he is all about success.
 He is also known as a political activist whose fortune is estimated to $700 million.

 Bono is the wealthiest musician from Ireland.
 However, his fortune comes hugely from investing $90 million in Facebook, through his investment group – Elevation Partners.
 He possesses, among other things, two mansions, private Airbus A310, and a 140ft yacht worth around $30 Million.
 For his music work and work in the field of combating poverty, he was granted knighthood by Queen Elizabeth II.